What is happening?

 How these changes affect you?

-From 10 January 2026, to continue exporting seafood from the UK, you will be required to provide this additional information.
+As of 10 January 2026, to continue exporting seafood from the UK, you will need to provide this additional information.
 Without it, you will not be able to obtain your export documentation and send your consignments.

 These changes will apply to all seafood and fisheries exports from the UK.

 Some fish and shellfish produce are excluded from the definition of ‘fishery products’ and do not need an IUU document for export.
 This includes scallops, mussels, clams, cockles, ark shells and oysters.
-Flours, meals and pellets of fish, crustaceans, molluscs and other aquatic invertebrates intended for human consumption are also exempt.
-Please check for a full list of exemptions with the competent authority of the import country.
+Some flours, meals and pellets of fish, crustaceans, molluscs and other aquatic invertebrates intended for human consumption are also exempt.
+Please check for a full list of exemptions with the competent authority of the import country via Annex II of the EU reg Regulation – 1005/2008 – EN – EUR-Lex

 1. What is changing – Catch Certificate

-From 10 January 2026 the following additional information will be required for the Catch Certificate:
+As of 10 January 2026 the following additional information is required for the Catch Certificate:

 - The start date of the fishing trip